TerraDharitri/drt-go-chain-simulator/README.md

-# mx-chain-simulator-go
+# drt-go-chain-simulator

 ## Overview

-`mx-chain-simulator-go` is a binary that provides all the [mx-chain-proxy-go](https://github.com/TerraDharitri/drt-go-chain-proxy) endpoints and includes additional endpoints for specific operations.
+`drt-go-chain-simulator` is a binary that provides all the [drt-go-chain-proxy](https://github.com/TerraDharitri/drt-go-chain-proxy) endpoints and includes additional endpoints for specific operations.

 This simulator is designed to replicate the behavior of a local testnet.
 Unlike a traditional testnet,